robcarver17/pysystemtrade/docs/production.md

 ### Python

-You can use python itself as a scheduler, using something like [this](https://github.com/dbader/schedule), which gives you the advantage of being platform independent.
-However you will still need to ensure there is a python instance running all the time.
+You can use Python itself as a scheduler, using something like [this](https://github.com/dbader/schedule), which gives you the advantage of being platform independent.
+However you will still need to ensure there is a Python instance running all the time.
 You also need to be careful about whether you are spawning new threads or new processes, since only one connection to IB Gateway or TWS can be launched within a single process.

 ### Manual system

 It's possible to run pysystemtrade without any scheduling, by manually starting the necessary processes as required.
 This option might make sense for traders who are not running a fully automated system (though [you may want to keep most of the scheduling running anyway](#automation-options)).

-### Hybrid of python and cron
+### Hybrid of Python and cron

 This is the approach I use in pysystemtrade, and it's described in more detail below.
 It ought to be possible to replace the cron component with another scheduler.